Updated on

 Pro tip: Have all of these details ready after step one.
 Typically, I save my database credentials on one of the Notes apps on my device.
 This helps me enter the information quickly, without toggling back and forth between my Softr Studio tab and my Supabase tab.

-V. After entering your database credentials, click on ‘Connect” and your data source is synced with Softr!
+V. After entering your database credentials, click on ‘Connect” and your data source is synced with Softr.
+If the syncing is successful, you should find your SQL database under the data sources tab.

 Step 5: Design your SQL GUI interface